-The key to eating healthy and keeping your husband from being diabetic is to eat great quality calories including great quality carbohydrates.
-Get rid of the junk food, processed snacks, sodas and fill the house with whole grains, beans, fruits and nuts.
+The key to eating healthy and keeping your husband from being diabetic is to eat great quality calories, including great quality carbohydrates.
+Get rid of the junk food, processed snacks, and sodas, and fill the house with whole grains, beans, fruits, and nuts.

-Weight loss is key for most of those with pre-diabetes and a good place to begin learning about a healthy diet is to look at the Mediterranean Diet information on the Dr. Gourmet web site:
+Weight loss is key for most of those with pre-diabetes and a good place to begin learning about a healthy diet is to read about the Mediterranean Diet here the Dr. Gourmet web ite.